BioKIC/symbiota-docs/content/user/pwd/_index.en.md

 ### Resetting your Password

 If you no longer have access to your user account, reset your password by clicking Log In, then the Reset Password link.
 You will be sent an email with a new password that you can use to log in.
 This email is often filtered by institutional email addresses.
-Please check your spam folder, then email [symbiota@asu.edu](mailto:symbiota@asu.edu) if you still don't see it.
+Please check your spam folder, then email [help@symbiota.org](mailto:help@symbiota.org) if you still don't see it.